Table of Contents

 Which Accounts Need 2FA First?

-Prioritize enabling 2FA on these accounts:
+Prioritize enabling 2FA on these accounts, in this order:

-- Banking and financial accounts — Direct access to your money
+- Banking and financial accounts — Direct access to your money and financial identity

 Common 2FA Mistakes

-- Ignoring 2FA prompts — If you receive a code you did not request, someone has your password — change it immediately
+- Ignoring 2FA prompts — If you receive a code you did not request, someone has your password — change it immediately using a password generator

 Start Protecting Your Accounts

 Combine 2FA with strong, unique passwords for maximum security.
 Each additional layer makes your accounts exponentially harder to compromise.
-Start with your email account today — it takes less than five minutes.
+Use our hash generator to verify file integrity and our metadata remover to protect your privacy when sharing files.

 Share this article